Every spending situation is unique. SingSaver assembles the 'Best For' list, so you can decide what’s best for you.

 - Receive a payout 3X your monthly/rehabilitation benefit if you pass away

-- Increase your monthly benefit at key life milestones such as buying a property or becoming a parent
+- Increase your monthly payout at key life milestones such as buying a property or becoming a parent

 CareShield Plus also provides a 20% perpetual premium discount as well as additional goodies such as dependent care, caregiver relief and death benefit.